 Using the JLA process, therefore, means that research priorities that are developed are important to the people most affected.
 This is different from the traditional approach where research priorities are decided by academics and the pharmaceutical industry, which has been shown to address issues that are not as important to the people most affected.

 This process is known as a Priority Setting Partnership.

 Watch this short video to learn more

 Why have we started a Priority Setting Partnership for Stroke?

 So that we can make sure that future research can answer questions that are important to people affected by stroke, and the professionals who work with them.

-We'll work with stroke survivors and the people who care for them (i.e. family and close friends), representatives of different healthcare professions, and charities whose members are affected by stroke.
+We're working with stroke survivors and the people who care for them (i.e. family and close friends), representatives of different healthcare professions, and charities whose members are affected by stroke.

-What are our first steps?
+What were our first steps?